-The scriptures—specifically, the Vedas—themselves explain that although they appear within human society for our benefit, they weren't written by ordinary humans, but by beings empowered by God with the necessary vision.
+The Vedas themselves explain that although they appear within human society for our benefit, they weren't written by ordinary humans, but have always existed.
 They're like the instruction manual for how to live in this world; and most instruction manuals aren't written by the inventors themselves.

 Whenever Krishna does something, He accomplishes many purposes simultaneously.
 Krishna chose to speak the Bhagavad-gita to His devotee and friend Arjuna on the Battlefield of Kurukshetra for a number of reasons.
 Krishna's purpose in coming to the material world is to deliver His devotees from the anxieties of material existence, annihilate those who disturb the universal order, and to reestablish principles of religion.
 His choice of Kurukshetra for speaking the Bhagavad-gita accomplished all three of these.

 Just prior to the war, Arjuna was overcome with resistance; he didn't want to fight.
 Even though fighting was his nature as a warrior, and the war he was about to fight in was a clear case of righteousness versus unrighteousness, he was so distressed about the consequences of the impending conflict that he lay down his bow.